anubha-v-ardhan/CNWebinar1/README.md

-# A basic app with firebase realtime database in kotin
+# A basic app with firebase realtime database in kotlin

-This is basic app created with kotin which implements firebase realtime database.
+This is basic app created with kotlin which implements firebase realtime database.

 ## Software Used
  * Android Studio

 ## Language Used
- * Kotin
+ * Kotlin

 ## Resources of the workshop